Coherence Attacks and Countermeasures in Interposer-Based Systems: Threat Model

-The focus of this work is a system wherein multiple chiplets have been fabricated in various facilities and then have been connected together using interposer technology.
-The assumption is that the fabrication of the chiplets, either designed in-house or obtained as third-party IPs, cannot be trusted.
-We also assume that attacks are targeted at memory traffic and the cache coherence messages of the system, which is the only type of traffic passing through the interposer.
+The focus of this work is a system wherein multiple chiplets have been fabricated in various facilities and then connected together using interposer technology.
+The assumption is that the fabrication as well as operational behavior of the chiplets, either designed in-house or composed of third-party IPs, cannot be trusted.
+In other words, we assume that some Trojan(s) may exist in some chiplet(s).\footnote{ Our work is orthogonal to and compatible with prior art on Trojan detection and mitigation, e.g., \cite{wu21, trippel20, guo19_QIFV}.
+We do not seek to prevent Trojans, but to prevent their attacks from affecting the system-level security.} We also assume that attacks are targeted at memory-system traffic which is the only type of traffic physically passing through the interposer.